druckenclam/reactjs101/README.md

 2. [Simplified Chinese (fequan version) by @blueflylin]( https://github.com/blueflylin/reactjs101) [Special thanks go to Mates from fequan!](http://fequan.com/)

 To translate this book to other languages, please fork this repository to your own account and create a new branch.
-When the translation is finished, please add the link to the translation under the section 'Links' of README.md (master branch) and send a 'Pull Request'.
+When the translation is finished, please add a link to the translation under the section 'Links' of README.md (master branch) and send a 'Pull Request'.
 Thanks for your help.

 ## Table of Contents